 - 19.1 Overall strategic oversight of partnership working between the partners is vested in the Health and Well Being Board, which for these purposes shall make recommendations to the Partners as to any action it considers necessary. - 19.2 The Partners have established a Joint Executive Group to: - 19.2.1 Approve commencement of new activity - 19.2.2 Approve roles and responsibilities - 19.2.3 Delegate assurance roles - 19.2.4 Review definition documents - 19.2.5 Agree scope extensions to existing activities - 19.2.6 Agree addition of projects - 19.2.7 Act as an escalation point for any issues that cannot be resolved at the project or work stream level - 19.2.8 Monitoring and programme finances - 19.2.9 Ensuring progress against significant milestones and strategic objectives - 19.2.10 Approving any required changes - 19.2.11 Monitoring any significant risks and issues - 19.2.12 Agree communications - 19.2.13 Agree project closures and benefit reports - 19.2.14 Issue instructions to the Programme Transformation Board - 19.3 The Joint Executive Group is based on a joint working group structure.
-Each member of the Joint Executive Group shall be an officer of one of the Partners or other nominating organisations and will have individual delegated responsibility from that organisation employing them to make decisions which enable the Joint Executive Group to carry out its objects, roles, duties and functions as set out in this Clause 19 and Schedule 2. - 19.4 Subject to clause 19.5, the terms of reference of the Joint Executive Group shall be as set out in Schedule 2. - 19.5 The Partners shall review Schedule 2 and agree any amendments within 1 month of the Commencement Date. - 19.6 Each Partner has secured internal reporting arrangements to ensure the standards of accountability and probity required by each Partner's own statutory duties and organisation are complied with.
+Each member of the Joint Executive Group shall be an officer of one of the Partners or other nominating organisations and will have individual delegated responsibility from that organisation employing them to make decisions which enable the Joint Executive Group to carry out its objects, roles, duties and functions as set out in this Clause 19 and Schedule 2. - 19.4 Subject to clause 19.5, the terms of reference of the Joint Executive Group shall be as set out in Schedule 2. - 19.5 The Partners shall review Schedule 2 and agree any amendments within 1 month of the Commencement Date.

-- 19.7 The Joint Executive Group shall be responsible for the overall approval of the Individual Services, ensuring compliance with the Better Care Fund Plan and the strategic direction of the Better Care Fund. - 19.8 Each Services Schedule shall confirm the governance arrangements in respect of the Individual Service and how that Individual Services is reported to the Joint Executive Group and Health and Wellbeing Board. - 19.9 Each Services Schedule shall confirm the governance arrangements in respect of the Individual Service and how that Individual Services is reported to the Joint Executive Group and Health and Wellbeing Board.
+- 19.6 Each Partner has secured internal reporting arrangements to ensure the standards of accountability and probity required by each Partner's own statutory duties and organisation are complied with. - 19.7 The Joint Executive Group shall be responsible for the overall approval of the Individual Services, ensuring compliance with the Better Care Fund Plan and the strategic direction of the Better Care Fund. - 19.8 Each Services Schedule shall confirm the governance arrangements in respect of the Individual Service and how that Individual Services is reported to the Joint Executive Group and Health and Wellbeing Board. - 19.9 The Joint Executive Group shall co-operate with the Pooled Fund Manager in relation to reporting requirements set out in the BCF Guidance.